Command Center

 Files#

 Tree view of the project workspace directory.
 Browse, open, and view files.
+The Files tab also embeds a Git status panel showing modified/staged files and diff access.
 See File Browser for details.

 History#

-List of past executions for this project, ordered by most recent.
-Click any execution to view its full conversation and tool calls.
+List of past tasks for this project.
+Tasks are grouped by time (Today, Yesterday, etc.) or by plan when plan groups exist.
+Click any task to view its full conversation and tool calls.

 Search#